cardano-foundation/CIPs/CIP-0135/README.md

 ##### Rewards Donation by Recovery Block Producers

-In order to avoid allegations of unfair behaviour, block producing nodes that are used to recover the network should donate any rewards that they receieve during recovery to the treasury.
+In order to avoid allegations of unfair behaviour, block producing nodes that are used to recover the network should donate any rewards that they receive during recovery to the treasury.

 #### Additional Effects on Cardano Users